rpmuller/ePubs/WesternPhilosophy.md

 question was one of the causes of the schism of the Old Believers in Russia.)

 There are a number of letters to barbarian sovereigns, male and female.
 Brunichild, queen of the Franks, wanted the pallium conferred on a certain French bishop, and Gregory was willing to grant her request; but unfortunately the emissary she sent was a schismatic.
 To Agilulph king of the Lombards he writes congratulating him on having made peace.
 "For, if unhappily peace had not been made, what else could have ensued but, with sin and danger on ix>th sides, the shedding of the blood of miserable peasants whose lalxmr profits both?"
 At the same time he writes to Agilulph's wife, Queen Theodelinda, telling her to influence her husband to persist in good courses.
 1 le writes again to Brunichild to find fault with two things IA her kingdom: that laymen are promoted at once to be bishops, without a probationary time as ordinary priests; and that Jews are allowed to have Christian slaves.
-To Theodoric and Theodebert, kings of the Franks, he

-403

-WBSTBRN PHILOSOPHICAL THOUGHT

-writes saying that, owing to the exemplary piety of the Franks, he would like to utter only pleasant things, but he cannot refrain from pointing out the prevalence of simony in their kingdom.
+To Theodoric and Theodebert, kings of the Franks, he writes saying that, owing to the exemplary piety of the Franks, he would like to utter only pleasant things, but he cannot refrain from pointing out the prevalence of simony in their kingdom.
 He writes again about a wrong done to the Bishop of Turin.
 One letter to a barbarian sovereign is wholly complimentary; it is to Richard, king of the Visigoths, who had been an Arian, but became a Catholic in 587.
 For this the Pope rewards him by sending him "a small key from the most sacred body of the blessed apostle Peter to convey his blessing, containing iron from his chains, that what had bound his neck for martyrdom may loose yours from all sins."
 I hope His Majesty was pleased with this present.

 The Bishop of Antioch is instructed as to the heretical synod of Ephesus, and informed that "it has come to our ears that in the Churches of the East no one attains to a sacred order except by giving of bribes" a matter which the bishop is to rectify whereever it is in his power to do so.
 The Bishop of Marseilles is reproached for breaking certain images which were being adored: it is true that adoration of images is wrong, but images, nevertheless, are useful and should be treated with respect.
 Two bishops of Gaul are reproached because a lady who had become a nun was afterwards forced to marry.
 "If this be so, ... you shall have the office of hirelings, and not the merit of shepherds."

 The above are a few of the letters of a single year.
 It is no wonder that he found no time for contemplation, as he laments in one of